 RedEye Security Centre

 Information security is a priority at RedEye, as owners and operators of critical infrastructure store, search, and manage their engineering operations and maintenance data in RedEye solutions.
-As our customer base grows and the amount of stored data increases, we ensure our systems and our client’s data is suitably protected.
+As our customer base grows and the amount of stored data increases, we ensure our systems and our client’s data are suitably protected.

 RedEye is committed to periodically reviewing and improving its ISMS to ensure its controls are commensurate with the value and business significance of the information stored.